edgexfoundry/developer-scripts/compose-builder/README.md

     arm64:      Runs using ARM64 images
     dev:        Runs using local dev built images from edgex-go repo's
                 'make docker' which creates docker images tagged with '0.0.0-dev'
+    app-dev:    Runs using local dev built images from app-service-configurable repo's 'make docker' which creates docker images tagged with 'master-dev'
     ds-modbus:  Runs with device-modbus included
     ds-bacnet:  Runs with device-bacnet included
     ds-camera:  Runs with device-camera included